jhackett1/learn-to-code/README.md

 * It's **order** in the course
 * Whether the lessons inside should be **visible** for users

-Pages also have an order property to track their position on the header menu.
+Pages also have an order property that determines their position on the header menu.